 Development of Leppävaara centre

 Shopping Centre Sello will be expanded on top of the railway.
 There will be approximately 10,000 m2 of additional space.
 From the shopping centre, a pedestrian bridge will be built over the railway, including connections to station platforms and the bus terminal.
-Construction will begin in 2023.
+Construction will begin in 2023 at the earliest.

 Oasis of Professionals OOPS in Hatsinanpuisto

 Oasis of Professionals "OOPS" will further increase Leppävaara’s current offering of commercial services.
 One of the largest property development projects in the metropolitan area entails nearly 100,000 square metres of new office and retail space, free time activities, a hotel and apartments.

 The Hatsinanpuisto area is prominently located in the intersection of Ring Road I, the main railway track and the future Jokeri Light Rail route.
 The wide-ranging set of services will reach more than 20,000 people living in the immediate impact zone of Hatsina, whereas nearly 500,000 people will be living within 15 minutes’ drive from the development.